 Whisk together the softened goat cheese, thyme, and half and half.
 Spread half the goat cheese mixture over the sweet potatoes.
 Top that with half the Parmesan.
 Make another layer of seasoned sweet potatoes, goat cheese mixture, and Parmesan.

 Bake covered with foil in a pre-heated 375F/190C oven.
 Then remove foil and bake 20-30 minutes more, or until the top is nicely browned and sweet potatoes are soft when you stick a fork in.
-And the bottom right photo is the iPhone pic of my leftovers that I shared on Instagram and started people asking for this recipe!
+When I shared this on Instagram people immediately starting asking for the recipe; enjoy!